 Brian doyle is an extraordinary writer whose tales will endure.
 Cynthia ozick, national book critics circle Award-winning author of Quarrel and Quandary This is a guided tour through the mind of one of the most acclaimed voices in contemporary Catholic writing.

-How The Light Gets In: And Other Headlong EpiphaniesORBIS #ad - How The Light Gets In: And Other Headlong Epiphanies #ad - A rich treasury of prose poems on matters theological, mystical, and everyday, spiritual, by award-winning author Brian Doyle.
+How The Light Gets In: And Other Headlong EpiphaniesORBIS #ad - A rich treasury of prose poems on matters theological, mystical, and everyday, spiritual, by award-winning author Brian Doyle.

 The Jump-Off CreekMariner Books #ad - Every gritty line of the story rings true” Seattle Times as Molly Gloss delivers an authentic and moving portrait of the American West.
 A powerful novel of struggle and loss” dallas Morning News, The Jump-Off Creek gives readers an intimate look at the hardships of frontier life and a courageous woman determined to survive.